FociSolutions/Orbital-Docs/_pages/docs/request-match-rules/urlrules.md

 ![URL Request Match - Response](../../../assets/images/request-match-rules/addingurlmatchruleresponse.png)

-In the response section, the status code is a `200` and we added a body in the response.
+In the response section, the status code is a `200`, and a body has been added for the response.

 Click "Save" to save the scenario return to the Scenario Overview page.